 Building wealth takes action.
 Nobody is just going to hand you great riches.
 I took action on my finances back in 2012 by signing up with Personal Capital to track my cash flow, run my investment portfolios through their free Portfolio Fee Analyzer tool to save me $1,700 a year in investment fees I had no idea I was paying, and stay on top of my net worth in order to optimize my finances.
 There are lots of tools online to help you manage your finances for free.
 I just think Personal Capital is the best free financial tool with mobile apps to help manage your finances on the go.

-Create something the world needs.
+Create something the world needs in 2015 and beyond.
 Save your money aggressively and track where it all goes.
 You’ll be surprised how easily money can disappear if you aren’t on top of things!